wolandark/wim/README.md

 issuing `<Leader>vw` (leader means space) in normal mode.
 Then open the Wim wiki page and read at your own leisure.

+You can use Vim as you normally would and gradually learn about the features of Wim's config, and the plugins it comes with.

+Any time you feel lost, remember `:Cheat40` and `:Maps` are your best friends, after the wiki of course 😉.

 # Table of Keybindings
 _(leader is the space key)_